9.28.2009

 I am certain that on this day, for the families who have lost loved ones, nothing can describe the experience of feeling that someone you know or care about died in such a terrible way.
 To the best of my knowledge, I was fortunate, I did not lose anyone in the worst terrorist attack on American soil.

-Honorable Minister Louis Farrakhan would be speaking a few days later, on September 16th to deliver a message regarding the 9-11 attacks.
+The announcement was made that the Honorable Minister Louis Farrakhan would be speaking a few days later, on September 16th to deliver a message regarding the 9-11 attacks.
 I along with two other brothers (you know who you are) were able to secure extremely cheap airplane tickets round trip from Atlanta to Chicago in the days following 9-11.
 Everyone was afraid to fly, and if you recall, after the attack, North American airspace was closed to civilian aircraft for several days.
 In fact, I think our flight was one of the first to go up after air travel was again permitted.

 When we got on our early morning flight at Atlanta’s Hartsfield/Jackson Int'l Airport.
 It was just us three, and a few other civilian passengers on the plane.
 The rest were pilots and stewardesses who had been stranded in their respective cities.
 There couldn’t have been over 20 people on the flight.
 We weren’t afraid to fly, we were just trying to get to Chicago to directly hear Minister Farrakhan’s message to the world.